Approximate Modularity Revisited: Improved Upper Bounds

-Let $M$ be the maximum absolute value of $f$.
-We say that a set $S$ has {\em deficit} $d\ge 0$ if $f(S) = M - d$, and has {\em surplus} $s\ge 0$ if $f(S) = -M + s$.
-A collection has \emph{average} deficit $d$ (surplus $s$) if the expected deficit (surplus) of its sets with respect to the uniform distribution is $d$ ($s$).
-The next observation follows directly from Corollary \ref{cor:comp-val}.
+\begin{definition} A set $S$ has {\em deficit} $d\ge 0$ if $f(S) = M - d$, and has {\em surplus} $s\ge 0$ if $f(S) = -M + s$.
+A collection has \emph{average} deficit $d$ (resp.,~surplus $s$) if the expected deficit (resp.~surplus) of its sets with respect to the uniform distribution is $d$ (resp.~$s$). \end{definition}